-Christian HELP runs or has information on many services across Monongalia County.
-The charity will work to support low-income families in Morgantown and other areas.
+Christian HELP provides financial help, grant money, free groceries or has information on many services across Monongalia County.
+The charity will work to support low-income families in Morgantown, the under-employed and other areas.
 As the agency receives available funding, the number of people assisted may increase or decrease accordingly.

 Families in a crisis can seek resources from EFA - Emergency Financial Assistance.
 There may be small dollar amounts provided, or no-interest loans, for a wide variety of expenses.
 Christian HELP may assist with medical needs, such as prescriptions.
 Or they will refer residents to a clinic.